atrocore/atropim/docs/en/faq/product-management.md

 ## What are codes for (product codes, category codes, attribute codes etc.)?

-Codes are important as uniform names for your entries in TreoPIM, because you can e.g. Have multiple categories or attributes that have the same name but are of different nature.
+Codes are important as uniform names for your entries in AtroPIM, because you can e.g. Have multiple categories or attributes that have the same name but are of different nature.

 That is why we recommend defining codes that are clear, informative and help you to immediately and precisely understand which entry is involved.